djShrek/photostache/notes.md

 12/4/14

 Some things I have to fix:
-1. Resize the gallery image if its too small on load
+1. Resize the gallery image if its too small on load -- Done*
-2. Add some more animations to other parts of the site
+2. Add some more animations to other parts of the site -- Done*
 3. Change gallery to simple light box so it doesn't take too long to load
 4. Work on Footer
-5. Change contact form on contact.html to be full width and secondary full-width contact information like StackCommerce
+5. Change contact form on contact.html to be full width and secondary full-width contact information like StackCommerce ^^Done
 6. The site has to be responsively designed

 12/10/14